Sainik

-Sainik (English: Soldier) is a 1993 Indian action film directed by Sikandar Bharti.
-The film stars Akshay Kumar, Ashwini Bhave, Ronit Roy, Farheen in pivotal roles.
+Sainik (English: Soldier) is a 1993 Indian action drama film directed by Sikandar Bharti.
+The film stars Akshay Kumar, Ashwini Bhave, Ronit Roy, Farheen, Anupam Kher, and Alok Nath in pivotal roles.

 Plot

-This movie is about army officer Suraj Dutt, who is the son of Yashpal Dutt.
+Army officer Suraj Dutt, is the son of Yashpal Dutt.
 Suraj goes to meet his sister Minni at a women's college before he falls in love with Alka.
 They soon get married, but Suraj is called for a year-long mission.

 While Suraj is away a message arrives that he has been killed.
 Minni, Alka, and Yashpal each learn about this but don't tell each other as they feel the others will die upon hearing this.

 Meanwhile, Minni is about to wed Vijay, but on the day of her wedding, she is kidnapped.

 The movie ends with the reappearance of Suraj, who was alive all this time and who saves Minni, as everybody is reunited.